Andrews-McMeel-Universal/amu-code_standards/javascript/es6/README.md

   // Optional: If no initGame data is sent and the game is not in an iframe, the game is expected to initialize automatically
   initGame: Boolean,

-  // Sends an array of level data for each day
+  // Sends data about the selected game level
-  // This varies per game, and is usually in XML or JSON format
-  // Most games will receive only one object of level data (puzzleData and PuzzleDate),
-  // but some games require additional files
   // If loadLevel is sent during an active game, the game should reset and load the new data
   // Optional: If no loadLevel data is sent, the game is expected to load static test or sample data
+  loadLevel: {
+    // The date associated with this level data
+    // Required
+    // Format: ISO 8601 Calendar Date, "YYYY-MM-DD"
+    issueDate: String,
+    // An array of files containing level data
+    // Required
-  loadLevel: [
+    levelDataFiles: [
       {
-      // URL to the level data file
+        // URL, mime type, and file name with extension for each level data file
         // Required
+        url: String,
-      puzzleData: String,
+        mimeType: String,

-      // The date associated with this level data
-      // Required
-      // Format: ISO Calendar Date, "YYYY-MM-DD"
-      puzzleDate: String,
+        originalFileName: String,
       },
     ],
+  },

   // Sends config data for customizing game look and feel
   // This varies per game and is sent to the game as a Javascript Object with initGame and loadLevel